wojciechmarek/my-computer/README.md

 ## Legacy Software

-The list of software I used to use months or years ago, currenty I do not use it or use it occasionally.
+The list of software I used to use months or years ago; currently, I do not use it or use it occasionally.

 ### Legacy Languages